-The Assessment is the first in the Great Lakes to utilize watershed, coastal zone and water indices in the evaluation of major habitat types.
-This work was possible because of the science and information available from a number of major initiatives, including the Great Lakes indicators available through the State of the Lakes Ecosystem Conference process, the Great Lakes Environmental Indicators project, the Great Lakes Environmental Assessment and Mapping project, and the coastal condition index developed by The Nature Conservancy and the Nature Conservancy of Canada.
+The Assessment is the first in the Great Lakes to use watershed, coastal zone and water indices in the evaluation of major habitat types.
+This work was possible because of the science and information available from a number of major initiatives.
+This includes:

 Lake Superior is unique among the world’s 253 large freshwater lakes.
-Situated at the top of the chain of the Great Lakes, it is the world’s largest freshwater lake, with more water than all the other Great Lakes combined.
+Situated at the top of the chain of the Great Lakes, it is the world’s largest freshwater lake.
+It holds more water than all the other Great Lakes combined.
 It is also a lake of extraordinary biodiversity.
-It contains endemic fishes, a unique deepwater form of Lake Trout and the cool coastlines and islands harbour arctic-alpine plants and woodland caribou.
-It is also a region of growing threats.
+Superior contains endemic fishes, including a unique deepwater form of lake trout.
+Its cool coastlines and islands harbour arctic-alpine plants and woodland caribou.
+Lake Superior is also a region of growing threats.

 In the fall of 2012, the Superior Work Group of the Lake Superior Lakewide Action and Management Plan (LAMP) initiated a Biodiversity Conservation Assessment for Lake Superior.
-This project supports implementation of the Great Lakes Water Quality Agreement (GLWQA), and contributes to the GLWQA Annex 7 commitment to “complete the development and begin implementation of lakewide habitat and species protection and restoration conservation strategies…”
+This project supports implementation of the Great Lakes Water Quality Agreement (GLWQA).
+It contributes to the GLWQA Annex 7 commitment to “complete the development and begin implementation of lakewide habitat and species protection and restoration conservation strategies…”